-Under the Federal Retail Pharmacy Program, as of February 2, 2022, more than 227 million COVID-19 vaccination doses have been administered and reported by retail pharmacies across programs in the United States.
+Under the Federal Retail Pharmacy Program, as of the end of the COVID-19 public health emergency on May 11, 2023, more than 676 million COVID-19 vaccination doses were administered and reported by retail pharmacies across programs in the United States.
 Pharmacy technicians played a key role in this success.1 Pharmacies improved COVID-19 vaccine equity among patients of diverse ethnic and racial backgrounds.
-However, routine immunization continues to lag below pre-pandemic levels, highlighting the continuing effect of COVID-19 on routine vaccination.2
+However, routine immunization continues to lag below pre-pandemic levels.2

-On August 19, 2021, the Office of the Assistant Secretary for Health (OASH) issued guidance for licensed pharmacists and pharmacy interns regarding COVID-19 vaccines and immunity under the Public Readiness and Emergency Preparedness Act (PREP Act), which among other things, authorizes pharmacy technicians and interns to administer both childhood vaccines (i.e. hepatitis b; measles, mumps, rubella (MMR); varicella; etc.) and COVID-19 vaccines.
-In 2021, the U.S. Department of Health extended the PREP Act coverage to allow pharmacy technicians to administer COVID-19 vaccines, ACIP-recommended pediatric vaccines, and seasonal influenza vaccines for adults.
-This temporary authority is set to expire after the COVID-19 public health emergency.
+On August 19, 2021, the Office of the Assistant Secretary for Health (OASH) issued guidance for licensed pharmacists and pharmacy interns regarding COVID-19 vaccines and immunity under the Public Readiness and Emergency Preparedness Act (PREP Act), which, among other things, authorizes pharmacy technicians and interns to administer both childhood vaccines (i.e. hepatitis b; measles, mumps, rubella (MMR); varicella; etc.) and COVID-19 vaccines.3 In 2021, the U.S. Department of Health extended the PREP Act coverage to allow pharmacy technicians to administer COVID-19 vaccines, ACIP-recommended pediatric vaccines, and seasonal influenza vaccines for adults.
+This temporary authority is set to expire in December 2023.4